vikasganiga05/omega-bot/README.md

 # Omega Bot

-This is an all-in-one discord bot for developers.
+Omega Bot is the all-in-one discord bot for Developers.